gkakwaboah/alx-system_engineering-devops/README.md

-This repo is for my shell basics assignment as part of my ALX SE onboarding days
+This repo is for my shell assignment as part of my ALX SE onboarding days